github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 - **Runners at the enterprise level**: Configure the runner group to grant access to all the required organizations.
 In addition, for each organization, you must configure the group to specify which repositories are allowed access.
 - **Runners at the organization level**: Configure the runner group by specifying which repositories are allowed access.

-For example, the following diagram has a runner group named `16-core-ubuntu-rg` has been defined at the enterprise level.
-Before the repository named `octo-repo` can use the runners in the group, you must first configure the group at the enterprise level to allow access from `octo-org`.
-You must then configure the group at the organization level to allow access from `octo-repo`:
+For example, the following diagram has a runner group named `16-core-ubuntu-rg` at the enterprise level.
+Before the repository named `octo-repo` can use the runners in the group, you must first configure the group at the enterprise level to allow access from the `octo-org` organization; you must then configure the group at the organization level to allow access from `octo-repo`:

 ![Diagram explaining larger runner groups](/assets/images/larger-runner-mgmt.png)

-### Allowing organizations and repositories to access a runner group
+### Allowing repositories to access a runner group

+This procedure demonstrates how to configure group permissions at the enterprise and organization levels:

 {% data reusables.actions.runner-groups-navigate-to-repo-org-enterprise %}
 {% data reusables.actions.settings-sidebar-actions-runner-groups-selection %}